 Remembering Cathedrale Notre-Dame de Paris - Kirsten Alana

-Let us celebrate together what Notre-Dame was and find hope for what it might be one day again.
-Even if it will never be the same.
+Let us celebrate together what Notre Dame was and find hope for what it will be!

 • April 18, 2019